DaveBenham/VenomModules/README.md

 - Latched Bernoulli Gate - Sends constant 10V to either A or B
 - Latched Toggled Bernoulli Gate - Toggles constant 10V between A and B
 - Toggled Bernoulli Gate - Toggles triggering gate between A and B

+### Parameter Locking
+All parameters may be locked

 ### Bypass Behavior
 If Bernoulli Switch is bypassed then the A input is passed unchanged to the A output, and likewise the B input to the B output.
 However, the A input is not normalled to the TRIG input while bypassed.